-The good thing however is that some of the newer ‘fast food’ restaurants near our place has menu in English (some with broken English but we can make out the menu items) and the young guy at the counter has some idea on what we wanted to order.
-The problem comes when asking what kind of meat used – even the local Iranians have problem letting us know what type of meat used in the food.
+The good thing, however, is that some of the newer ‘fast food’ restaurants near our place have a menu in English (some with broken English but we can make out the menu items) and the young guy at the counter has some idea on what we wanted to order.
+The problem comes when asking what kind of meat used – even the local Iranians have a problem letting us know what type of meat used in the food.

-Sometimes meat stands for beef or mutton or in usual case, a mixture of beef and mutton.
-We therefore take the safe side and just order chicken or salmon (pronounced as just fish here in Tehran).
-Soft drinks especially American brands (like Coke, Sprite, etc) surprisingly are plentiful on all restaurants (so is non alcoholic drinks imported from Germany!!).
+Sometimes meat stands for beef or mutton or in the usual case, a mixture of beef and mutton.
+We, therefore, take the safe side and just order chicken or salmon (pronounced as just fish here in Tehran).
+Soft drinks especially American brands (like Coke, Sprite, etc) surprisingly are plentiful on all restaurants (so is non-alcoholic drinks imported from Germany!!).

-One thing about the yogurts here is that majority of it is of original plain taste (unlike in Malaysia where we can get the fruit flavored versions).
-So it does take some ‘fear factor’ a like guts to finish a small bowl of plain yogurt.
-If one likes, one can also order a bowl of salad as side dish.
-Personally I had no issues with yogurt (used to eat plain ones back in Malaysia) and I was more than happy to get extra yogurts from my team members who not used to it.
+One thing about the yoghurts here is that majority of it is of original plain taste (unlike in Malaysia where we can get the fruit flavoured versions).
+So it does take some ‘fear factor’ alike guts to finish a small bowl of plain yoghurt.
+If one likes, one can also order a bowl of salad as a side dish.
+Personally I had no issues with yoghurt (used to eat plain ones back in Malaysia) and I was more than happy to get extra yoghurts from my team members who not used to it.

-Breakfast is usually comes in form of a small cake or bread and tea or tetra-packed fruit juice.
+Breakfast usually comes in the form of a small cake or bread and tea or tetra-packed fruit juice.
 Tea is usually provided free-flow in the mornings and evenings.
 Very rarely we see people drinking coffee here.
-When we pass by bakery shop in the mornings, we usually see a long line of people waiting to buy their local bread known as barbari (huge thin bread with drips of sugar on it).
-To avoid the long queues in the morning, we usually buy our breads from the various sundry shops or bakery shops at night.
+When we pass by a bakery shop in the mornings, we usually see a long line of people waiting to buy their local bread known as barbari (huge thin bread with drips of sugar on it).
+To avoid the long queues in the morning, we usually buy our loaves of bread from the various sundry shops or bakery shops at night.

-Photos – Lunch with chicken gravy or colored rice with lemon juice
+Photos – Lunch with chicken gravy or coloured rice with lemon juice